ProbotXYZ/EggBot/README.md

 Read this, it's important!
 -------------------

 If you are reading this, then you may be looking at the development version of EggBot Pro Mini.
 This means files may present inconsistencies (dimensions mismatch, lack of tolerances, etc).
-If you just want to build the machine, take a look at the following locations: <a href="https://github.com/ProbotXYZ/EggBot/releases">Releases</a>
+If you just want to build the machine, take a look at the following locations - <a href="https://github.com/ProbotXYZ/EggBot/releases">Releases</a>

 The list of parts to print